 MISSION & PURPOSE

-Lubee Bat Conservancy is a non-profit organization dedicated to saving bats and their habitats through research, conservation, and education, with a focus on children and community engagement.
+Lubee Bat Conservancy is a non-profit organization dedicated to saving bats and their habitats through conservation, education, and awareness, with a focus on children and community engagement.

 Lubee places animal care, conservation, and education as its three core institutional purposes.
 Animal welfare is held to the highest standard ensuring the collection receives the best care in line with modern zoological practices and philosophies.
 Our local and global conservation education programs connect children with nature, foster environmental stewardship, and inspire the next generation of conservation scientists to become leaders within their communities.